 Our Approach at FHE

-At the Florida House Experience, we combine ketamine treatment with traditional treatments as part of a holistic, comprehensive approach to mental health disorders like depression, anxiety and suicidal tendencies.
+At FHE Health, we combine ketamine treatment with traditional treatments as part of a holistic, comprehensive approach to mental health disorders like depression, anxiety and suicidal tendencies.

 As the FDA continues to deliberate about the efficacy of ketamine and similar drugs in treating depression, there is promise in learning more about the substance.
 It’s clear that there is no one magic solution to treat severe depression, but the more weapons we have against mental health conditions, the more prepared we are to offer patients the highest standard of care.